qfsae/zenith/CONTRIBUTING.md

 PlatformIO documentation on using the debugger within VSCode [here](https://docs.platformio.org/en/latest/plus/debugging.html#).

+### Starting a New Project

+1. In order to start a new QFSAE project, navigate to the templates folder of the zenith repository.

+2. Select a project template corresponding to the hardware that is needed.
+   Contact Ethan or Logan to discuss the hardware requirements for the project.
+   If there is no existing matching template, we will help you in configuring a new PlatformIO project.

+3. With the template project selected, copy the folder containing the project to the top level of the Zenith repository and rename the folder to match the name of your project (ex `steering-wheel`).
+This folder should contain all the project code.

 ## Submitting Changes on GitHub & Code Review
 Starting in the Q21 season, the electrical team has decided to implement a code review process to ensure that the master branch of this repository has the